News and Insights.

 Blockchain

-A blockchain is a decentralized network that handles and processes transactions.
+A blockchain is a decentralised network that handles and processes transactions.
 As these networks are decentralised no one user or organisation has control – the transactions recorded and saved in each block and cannot be altered, deleted or destroyed.

 Blockchain technology has come into popular awareness in recent years thanks to its use with cryptocurrencies but its use is not limited to this.
 Blockchains can be used for data backup, digital ID’s, data sharing and much more.